 49 – Educate yourself at the Destrehan Plantation

-To get a better sense of the region’s complicated history, take a trip to Destrehan Plantation.
-As the oldest verified residence of its kind in the Lower Mississippi Valley, this stately home has plenty of stories.
+Destrehan Plantation is the oldest verified residence of its kind in the Lower Mississippi Valley and has plenty of stories to tell.

-Most notably, it was one of the sites targeted during the 1811 slave revolt, which was one of the largest rebellions in U.S. history.
+The guided tours will give you a better sense of the region’s complicated history.
+Most notably, Destrehan Plantation was one of the sites targeted during the 1811 slave revolt, which was one of the largest rebellions in U.S. history.

 As you explore this remarkably preserved property, you’ll learn all about the complex politics and culture of the era – some of which still resonate to this day.